-After winning the 2020 presidential election, President-elect Joe Biden and wife Jill Biden will soon call the White House their home.
-But winning the presidency is just one of many milestones in their over four-decade-long relationship.
-From their initial blind date to Joe's five (!!!) marriage proposals to their time as Vice President and Second Lady, here is everything you need to know about President-elect Joe Biden and Jill Biden's relationship.
+After taking the Oath of Office on January 20, 2021, Joseph R. Biden and his wife Dr. Jill Biden officially became the 46th President and First Lady of the United States.
+But moving to the White House is just one of many milestones in their over four-decade-long relationship.
+From their initial blind date to President Biden's five (!!!) marriage proposals to their time as Vice President and Second Lady, here is everything you need to know about President Joe Biden and First Lady Dr. Jill Biden's relationship.

 - After meeting in 1975, Joe Biden proposed to Jill Biden five times before they finally wed on June 17, 1977.
 They welcome their first and only daughter, Ashley, in 1981 and Jill became the mother to Joe's two sons, Beau and Hunter, from a previous marriage.